marioortizmanero/speedbumpapp.com/content/en/blog/marketing-learnings/index.md

 }
 </style>

 [I'm building SpeedBump]({{ '/blog/v1' | locale_url }}), an intentionally annoying app to get you off the phone.
-But after two months of work, it's hard to find a definitive answer to "should I continue working on this?".
+But after three months of work, it's hard to find a definitive answer to "should I continue working on this?".
 So I gave marketing a try; follow me in my path of fails as a first-time founder.

 Opportunity cost is a problem -- maybe another project would be more worthy of my time.
 So I started spreading the word about SpeedBump; if people like it enough, that's a good signal!
 I think.